bytebase/bytebase.com-old/content/blog/schema-review-policy-mysql.md

 The trend of codifying database schema changes (aka Database as Code) has accelerated in recent years.
 Today, there exists a bunch of tools to check the code quality; however, the ability to check SQL statement quality is quite lacking.

-As the trailblazer to embrace Database as Code, Bytebase wants to lift the developer experience of working with SQL.
+As the trailblazer to embrace Database as Code, Bytebase aims to lift the developer experience of working with SQL.
 Today we are introducing a new feature - schema review policy, a set of SQL quality checks to help DBAs and application developers compose better schema change statements.

 ## What is Schema Review Policy?

 A schema review policy is a set of SQL-style rules to check the SQL statement quality.
 DBAs can configure schema review policies for each environment.
-Bytebase will check SQL statements automatically before executing schema changes, and block them if any configured policies are not met.
+Bytebase will check SQL statements automatically before executing schema changes and block them if any configured policies are not met.

 The schema review policy is available to MySQL and TiDB.
-We will add support to PostgreSQL later.
+PostgreSQL support will be coming soon.

 ## Rules in Schema Review Policy